AM-WD/AMWD.Protocols.Modbus/AMWD.Protocols.Modbus.Common/README.md

 - Input Register

 In addition, you'll find the `DeviceIdentification` there.
-It is used for a "special" function called "Read Device Identification" (0x2B / 43) not supported by all devices.
+It is used for a "special" function called _Read Device Identification_ (0x2B / 43), not supported on all devices.

 The `ModbusDevice` is used for the server implementations in the derived packages.